wp-plugins/schedule-posts-calendar/readme.txt

 * Major update to include support for a schedule calendar in the posts/pages list.

 = 2.1 =
-* Minor bug fix that caused the inline calendar to start one month in the future
+* Minor bug fix that caused the inline calendar to start one month in the future.

 = 2.0 =
-* Created settings page
+* Created settings page.
-* Added options to set the start of the week
+* Added options to set the start of the week.
-* Added theme option
+* Added theme option.
-* Added option to hide default WordPress date/time fields
+* Added option to hide default WordPress date/time fields.
-* Added popup option to the calendar instead of the default inline
+* Added popup option to the calendar instead of the default inline.

 = 1.1 =
 * Minor update to reduce the size of the calendar div from 250px to 230px.